Joshua Dariye: Criminal trial

-Nigeria's anti-corruption agency, the Economic and Financial Crimes Commission (EFCC), in 2007, preferred 23 counts of money laundering involving alleged diversion of about N1.126billion Plateau State Government's ecological funds against Dariye.
+Nigeria's anti-corruption agency, the Economic and Financial Crimes Commission (EFCC), in 2007, filed 23 counts of money laundering charges involving alleged diversion of about N1.126 billion Plateau State Government's ecological funds, against Dariye.

-The charges were filed before a Federal Capital Territory High Court in Abuja against Dariye.
 He pleaded not guilty to the charges following which the trial judge, Justice Adebukola Banjoko, fixed 13 November 2007 for the commencement of trial.

 But before that date, Dariye filed an application, challenging the competence of the charges and the jurisdiction of the court.
 He argued that he ought to be tried before a Plateau State High Court and not the FCT High Court.